 - Vipaka (Transformed State After Digestion): Pungent/Katu

-- Dosha: Vata-Pitta and Kapha Balancing
+- Dosha: Vata-Pitta, and Kapha Balancing

 - Tissue/Dhatu: All Seven, Especially Plasma, Blood, Nerve

-Brahmi is adaptogenic, astringent, diuretic, sedative, potent nervine tonic, anti-anxiety agent, and improves mental functions.
+Brahmi is adaptogenic, astringent, diuretic, sedative, potent nervine tonic, an anti-anxiety agent, and improves mental functions.
 It is used in insanity, epilepsy, bronchitis, asthma and diarrhea.
-Brahmi is chiefly used in mental disorders as brain tonic.
+Brahmi is chiefly used in mental disorders as a brain tonic.

-Brahmi increases GABA (Gamma Aminobutyric Acid) level in brain.
+Brahmi increases GABA (Gamma Aminobutyric Acid) level in the brain.
 GABA is an amino acid / brain chemical or neurotransmitter that sends signals from nerve cell to a specific target cell.
 Low level of this chemical or GABA deficiency causes stress, mood disorders, depression, insomnia, hypertension and anxiety.

 Brahmi and Shankhpushpi possess properties similar to nootropic agents.
-They are cooling in nature and reduces excessive heat inside body, stress, and anger.
+They are cooling in nature and reduces excessive heat inside the body, stress, and anger.

 Boil ½ teaspoon brahmi in a cup of milk and drink at bedtime.
 It will improve memory remarkably.
 Add a pinch of saffron for increased benefit.
 This can be taken every day for a month, or take as long as yoy want.

-You may also take Brahmi Ghrita in dose of 1 teaspoon, twice a day.
+You may also take Brahmi Ghrita in a dose of 1 teaspoon, twice a day.
 This should be taken 5 to 10 minutes before breakfast and before dinner.

 Jatamansi – Nardostachys jatamansi

 Jatamansi, Balchhar, Balchir, Baluchar, Jatalasi, Jatamansi, Kanuchara, Spikenard are few names of Nardostachys jatamansi.
-The roots of plant are aromatic and bitter and possess stimulant and anti-spasmodic properties.
+The roots of the plant is aromatic and bitter and possess stimulant and anti-spasmodic properties.
 Jatamansi is used in the treatment of epilepsy, hysteria, convulsive ailments, palpitation of the heart and diseases of the head.
 It is nervous relaxant and antispasmodic.
 It cools and nourishes a ‘hot’ and ‘exhausted’ nervous system; clears pitta, calms vata, reduces kapha.